 It Started With Amazon...

-Amazon.com really started the affiliate ball rolling.
+When it comes to the web, Amazon.com really started the affiliate ball rolling.
 In July 1996, it launched its "associates" program and now counts over 450,000 sites in its network.
 The basic model works something like this: A small website owner registers with Amazon (or any other affiliate program), she then puts various links, banners, and products on her web site.
 When her visitors click through on these links and purchase a book or other product, the small web site owner is paid a commission for generating the sale.

 But Others Have Followed

 While Amazon remains the most visible pioneer, the concept really isn't new.
-In fact, one of its oldest practitioners,
+In fact, one of its oldest practitioners, Amway, has even taken to the web and affiliate marketing with its Quixtar site.

-Mercata and MobShop (formerly Accompany, which I thought was an equally descriptive name).
+Looking a bit farther afield, consider merchants that dont even have formal affiliate programs: auction buying clubs like Mercata and MobShop (formerly Accompany, which I thought was an equally descriptive name).
 These sites work on the premise of variable volume discounts as demand for an item increases, the price goes down.
 Both sites encourage buyers to get their friends to buy too.
 Instead of earning a commission, the "affiliate" is rewarded with a lower purchase price.

 It's Pay for Performance